npg70/galbreath-old/people/galbraith-eugina-1838-wotherspoon.md

 She married 24 Apr 1866[^marriage] to **James Wotherspoon**.

-Her mother likely died due to complications of childbirth, and her father gave the baby to a McCallum family in Gigha.
+Her mother likely died due to complications of childbirth, and her father gave the baby to a McCallum family in Gigha.[^census1841]

 - Stuff on Eugina: http://clark-debisschop.co.uk/tng/getperson.php?personID=I8117&tree=Clark